2KAbhishek/tdo.nvim/README.md

 - `Tdo <args>`: open today's todo when no `args`, accepts `args` same as [tdo](https://github.com/2kabhishek/tdo?tab=readme-ov-file#-usage)
 - `TdoEntry <offset>`: open today's journal entry, accepts `offset`
 - `TdoNote`: create new note with title, if left empty creates a draft with current timestamp
-- `TdoPending`: show all your pending todos
+- `TdoTodos`: show all your incomplete todos
 - `TdoToggle`: toggle todo state
 - `TdoFind <text>`: interactively search for `text` in all your notes
 - `TdoFiles`: review all your notes